learn-co-curriculum/python-intro-to-strings/README.md

      |      separator is not found, return two empty strings and S.
      |
      |  rsplit(...)
-     |      S.rsplit(sep=None, maxsplit=-1) -> list of strings
+     |      S.rsplit([sep [,maxsplit]]) -> list of strings
      |
-     |      Return a list of the words in S, using sep as the
+     |      Return a list of the words in the string S, using sep as the
-     |      delimiter string, starting at the end of the string and
+     |      delimiter string, starting at the end of the string and working
-     |      working to the front.
-If maxsplit is given, at most maxsplit
+     |      to the front.
+If maxsplit is given, at most maxsplit splits are
-     |      splits are done.
-If sep is not specified, any whitespace string
+     |      done.
+If sep is not specified or is None, any whitespace string
      |      is a separator.
      |
      |  rstrip(...)
-     |      S.rstrip([chars]) -> str
+     |      S.rstrip([chars]) -> string or unicode
      |
      |      Return a copy of the string S with trailing whitespace removed.
      |      If chars is given and not None, remove characters in chars instead.
+     |      If chars is unicode, S will be converted to unicode before stripping
      |
      |  split(...)
-     |      S.split(sep=None, maxsplit=-1) -> list of strings
+     |      S.split([sep [,maxsplit]]) -> list of strings
      |
-     |      Return a list of the words in S, using sep as the
+     |      Return a list of the words in the string S, using sep as the
      |      delimiter string.
 If maxsplit is given, at most maxsplit
      |      splits are done.
 If sep is not specified or is None, any
-     |      whitespace string is a separator and empty strings are
+     |      whitespace string is a separator and empty strings are removed
-     |      removed from the result.
+     |      from the result.
      |
      |  splitlines(...)
-     |      S.splitlines([keepends]) -> list of strings
+     |      S.splitlines(keepends=False) -> list of strings
      |
      |      Return a list of the lines in S, breaking at line boundaries.
      |      Line breaks are not included in the resulting list unless keepends